cramja/cramja.github.io/about.md

 title: About
 ---

 I am a graduate student in Computer Science at the University of Wisconsin-Madison.
-I specialize in databases, and random facts about health foods.
+I specialize in databases, running with poor form, and random facts about health foods.
 I use this site to write about whatever I want.
 It's a blog.

 Here's a couple of links where you can do things: